johnpates80/linctl/README.md

   -l, --limit int          Maximum results (default 50) -o, --sort string        Sort order: linear (default), created, updated -n, --newer-than string  Show items created after this time (default: 6_months_ago, use 'all_time' for no filter)
+      --project string     Filter by project ID (UUID) --label string       Filter by labels (comma-separated names).
+AND semantics when multiple labels provided.
+      --label-any string   Match any labels (comma-separated).
+OR semantics.
+      --label-not string   Exclude issues that have any of these labels.
+      --unlabeled          Only issues with no labels (cannot combine with other label filters)

+# Note: The same flags apply to `issue search` in addition to `--include-archived`.

 # Get issue details (shows parent and sub-issues)
 linctl issue get <issue-id>